FaresShehata/Solar-System/README.md

 # Solar-System
-Basic simulation of planetn and moon orbits in the solar system
+Basic simulation of planet and moon orbits in the solar system

 Available at: https://solar-system-simulation.netlify.app/